 The risk parents run is that the end goal (behaving in socially appropriate and expected ways) can leave them feeling pressured or overwhelmed, potentially resulting in harsh or punitive discipline.
-As with all other parenting strategies, your child should always know that you love and support them.
+As with all other parenting strategies, your child should always know you love and support them.
 Discipline should not break trust.
-Using forms of physical punishment (smacking, hitting) or verbal dominance (shouting, threats, put-downs) are not only ineffective 2, but they erode trust.
-Instead of learning the error of their ways (through natural consequences or building of empathy/compassion), children learn to comply to avoid being hurt and can develop secretive behavior to avoid being caught.
-Children don’t learn to be emotionally mature adults; they learn how to hide their misdeeds.
+Using forms of physical punishment (smacking, hitting) or verbal dominance (shouting, threats, put-downs) are ineffective and erode trust.2 Instead of learning the error of their ways (through natural consequences or building empathy/compassion), children learn to comply to avoid being hurt.
+They can develop secretive behavior to avoid being caught.
+Children don’t learn to be emotionally mature adults; they learn to hide their misdeeds.

 20 Tips to Effectively Discipline Your Child

 Here are some effective ways to discipline your child.1,3,4

 Show your child what positive and appropriate behavior looks like.
 You are your child’s first teacher.
 They watch everything you do, so show them and demonstrate what you expect from them.
 Want your child to use their manners?
 Then make sure you use your manners with them and others in your world.
 Do you want your child to respond to anger by not shouting instead of using other positive coping strategies?
 Then show them by not shouting yourself and sharing how you manage big feelings.